 Targets for cutting can be just about anything that does not risk damage to an expensive blade.
 Straw bundles are perhaps the most common target.
 Bamboo, living plants, paper and even water.
 Yes, water!
 One of the more difficult tests of your cutting ability is cutting down into water without causing even a single drop to splash up!

-Our most common target is a rolled reed mat (makiwara) made by rolling traditional tatami mats (tatami omote) that have been rejected due to minor flaws.
+Our most common target is a rolled reed mat (makiwara) made by rolling traditional tatami mats (tatami omote) that have been rejected for other commercial use due to minor flaws.
 These mats are rolled tightly, tied with biodegradable twine and soaked in water overnight.
-A single mat thus simulates roughly the thickness of a human arm, while two mats rolled together simulates the thickness of a human leg.
-Wooden dowels or small bamboo can be rolled into the mat to simulate bone.
-At Musokai we will not include the latter in our makiwara since we are exclusively interested in the quality of the cut - did it go through the mat in a flat plane or curving plane; did it cut the last reeds cleanly on exit or tear them, and so on.
+At Musokai we are exclusively interested in the quality of the cut - did it go through the mat in a flat plane or curving plane; did it cut the last reeds cleanly on exit or tear them, and so on.

 Here are some links to deepen your understanding of tameshigiri: